In-depth study of martial arts can be compared to the painstaking work of a university researcher, we must:

 If we responded consistently to each of these questions it means that we have followed the right path and we acquired the technique in a stable, profitable and lasting way.

-In all other cases probably we have only wasted our time, it makes no sense to limit ourselves to:
+In another way probably we have only wasted our time, it makes no sense to limit ourselves to:

 - Go to internships without reviewing what we have learned